New York City Department of Sanitation: Organization

-Bureau of Cleaning and Collection
+Bureau of Cleaning and Collection (BCC)

-The Bureau of Cleaning and Collection is responsible for collecting recycling and garbage, cleaning streets and vacant lots, and clearing streets of snow and ice.
+The BCC is responsible for collecting recycling and garbage, cleaning streets and vacant lots, and clearing streets of snow and ice.
 BCC assigns personnel and equipment to standard routes while managing the weekly allocation of personnel to address litter and illegal dumping.

 The Cleaning Office oversees the removal of litter and debris from city streets, collects material for recycling and garbage from public litter bins and coordinates with Derelict Vehicle Operations to remove abandoned vehicles.
 The Lot Cleaning Unit cleans vacant lots and the areas around them, and around city-owned buildings in order to meet the city's Health Code standards.